 Tangible capital assets are recorded at cost less accumulated amortization.
 Amortization is provided on the declining balance basis over the estimated useful life of the assets at the following rates:

-Computer equipment 55% Declining Balance

-Display 20% Declining Balance

-Furniture and equipment 20% Declining Balance
+Computer equipment Display Furniture and equipment 55% Declining Balance 20% Declining Balance 20% Declining Balance

 In the year of acquisition, amortization is provided at one-half the annual rate.